dataluscorp/browser/remote/README.md

 By default it writes the output to `test/puppeteer-expected.json`.

-Given that the unit tests run in Firefox CI only for Linux it is advised to download the expectation data (available as artifact) from the TaskCluster job.
+Given that the unit tests run in Datalus CI only for Linux it is advised to download the expectation data (available as artifact) from the TaskCluster job.